GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Using Guards
 ^^^^^^^^^^^^^^^^^^^^

-daScript supports the use of guards in its pattern matching mechanism.
+Daslang supports the use of guards in its pattern matching mechanism.
 Guards are conditions that must be satisfied in addition to a successful pattern match.

 In the example, the AB struct has two members a and b of type int.